Tuatara-VFX/TFlow/README.md

   Controls the motion vectors intensity in the blending process.
   With a value of 0, you can preview what the blending looks like without motion vectors, just a regular blending.
-  This setting doesn't affect the motion vectors but only the blending.
+  This setting doesn't affect the motion vectors, only the blending.

 - **Search size**

-  TFlow use the *Farneback Optical Flow* algorithm to generate motion vectors and the *Search Size* is the most important setting.
+  TFlow uses the *Farneback Optical Flow* algorithm to generate motion vectors and the *Search Size* is the most important setting.
-  Use a small value do detect fine detail/slow motion and a larger value for fast motion.
+  Use a small value to detect fine detail/slow motion and a larger value for fast motion.
-  Using a larger value slow down the baking process.
+  Using a larger value slows down the baking process.
   It's in pixel space.

 </details>